-In this example we'll create a Slack notification/message when you get an Accelo task assigned to you.
+In this example we'll create a Slack notification/message when you get an Accelo Request is created.

 What we're aiming for: when a new Request of type="support" is created in Accelo, we'll notify the #support Slack channel with information about the request and a link through to view the request in Accelo.

 Click on the "Make a Zap!" from the top of the Dashboard screen in Zapier.

 After choosing/finding Accelo, you choose "New Request".

 Zapier will then prompt you to fetch a Request from Accelo.
 If you don't have any requests, you may need to create one.
 You should do this because it will give you specific examples to use when doing your field mapping in the next step.